Galactic bulge: Central compact mass

 and the winding angle of the spiral arms.
+Stars with low Metallicity below -1 have shown velocity distribution, and stars with high metallicity above -0.4 rotate like galactic bar, anything in between are the mix of both.

 Until recently it was thought that one could not have a supermassive black hole without a surrounding bulge.

 Galaxies hosting supermassive black holes without accompanying bulges have now been observed.

 The implication is that the bulge environment is not strictly essential to the initial seeding and growth of massive black holes.